 Within a few hours, the epoxy finish should be hard enough to add another layer.
 After 24 hours of curing, you should have a nice, new epoxy finish on your countertops.

-There are several great reasons to consider applying an epoxy finish to your kitchen countertops, but the disadvantages of epoxy countertops should be seriously discussed before moving forward with your project.
+There are several great reasons to consider applying an epoxy finish to your kitchen countertops.
+But the disadvantages of epoxy countertops should be seriously discussed before moving forward with your project to help avoid any kitchen remodeling mistakes.

 When epoxy hardens, it creates a solid surface that should last for years.
 We love epoxy due to its long-lasting shine.
 Unlike varnishes and other types of coatings, you don’t need to continually reapply the material when it starts to dull.